azdavis/millet/readme.md

 To make a new test, run `bin/mk-test tests/<name>` from the top level of the repo.

-A test is a directory with the following properties.
+A test is a directory directly inside the directory `tests`.

-- The parent of the test must be the directory `tests`.
+If the test contains a file `run.sh`, then when that file is run with `sh -eu run.sh`, it must produce `out.tmp` inside the test.
+The test must also contain `out.txt` which contains the expected contents of `out.tmp`.

-- The test must contain a file called `run.sh`, which when run with `sh -eu run.sh`, must produce `out.tmp` directly inside the test.
+Else, if the test contains a file `err.sml`, then when the Millet CLI is run with that file, it must exit with a non-zero exit code.
+The test must also contain `out.txt` which contains the expected output of the Millet CLI when run on this file.

-- The test must also contain a `out.txt` file that contains the expected contents of `out.tmp`.
+Else, if the test contains a file `ok.sml`, then when the Millet CLI is run with that file, it must exit with the exit code 0.

 Run `bin/run-test tests/<name>` to run a test.
-The test runner will run `sh -eu run.sh` to produce `out.tmp` and diff it against `out.txt`.
-The test will be marked as failing if there is a difference.
-The test will also be marked as failing if `sh -eu run.sh` exits with a non-zero exit code.

 After you first create a test, or if you update a test, you may want to generate an appropriate `out.txt` file.
-Use `bin/gen-test-out tests/<name>` to do that.
+Use `bin/run-test -g tests/<name>` to do that.

 [one-fifty]: http://www.cs.cmu.edu/~15150/
 [rustup]: https://rustup.rs